Pragya-12112001/LearningGit/README.md

 git checkout branch name // to navigate from one branch to another

-git checkout -b branch name // to create new branch git checkout -d branch name // to delete a branch
+git checkout -b branch name // to create new branch git checkout -d branch name // to delete a branch. you cannot delete the one in which you are currently on

 MEARGING CODE
 git diff branch name // to compare commits, branches, files & more